Ronaldo’s hat trick sends Portugal into Nations League final

 The star forward put Portugal ahead at the Estadio do Dragao with a well-taken free kick in the 25th minute.
 His shot dropped quickly after going over the wall, catching Swiss goalkeeper Yann Sommer flat-footed.

 When the game seemed headed to extra time, Ronaldo came through to put the hosts ahead again.
-He scored with a shot from inside the area after a nice pass by Bernardo Silva in the 88th, then completed his sixth international hat trick in the 90th, entering the area and cutting back inside before firing a shot into the far corner.
+He scored with a shot from inside the area after a nice pass by Bernardo Silva in the 88th, then completed his sixth international hat trick in the 90th, entering the area with the ball and cutting back inside before firing a shot into the far corner.
+It was his 88th goal for Portugal in 157 internationals.

+“They have this ‘cherry on top,’” Switzerland coach Vladimir Petkovic said about Ronaldo.
+“And he really made the difference.”

 Ronaldo had taken time off from the national team after last year’s World Cup and hadn’t yet played in the Nations League.
 It was only his third match with Portugal this year after returning to the squad for European Championship qualifiers.

+Felix wasn’t on the field when Ronaldo came through with the late-game heroics.
+He had been substituted in the 70th.

+“It was an incredible feeling to be with the main national team for the first time,” Felix said.
+“And we won the match, which is what matters.”
-The match marked the international debut of the player Portuguese fans call Ronaldo’s successor, 19-year-old Joao Felix, the Benfica forward who has been attracting the attention of some top clubs in Europe.

-Felix had a golden chance to score his first goal with Portugal just before halftime, but he couldn’t get a clean shot off after receiving a pass with only the goalkeeper to beat.
-The youngster was replaced by Goncalo Guedes in the 70th.
+The Benfica forward, who has been attracting the attention of some top clubs in Europe, had a golden chance to score his first goal with Portugal just before halftime, but he couldn’t get a clean shot off after receiving a pass inside the area with only the goalkeeper to beat.

 After a long delay, Brych went to the VAR cabin and reversed the non-call for the first penalty, allowing Rodriguez to convert the spot kick in the 57th to even the score.